• Skip to main content

 • Add rolled oats, oat flour, coconut, baking powder and salt in a large bowl and mix

-• In a separate small bowl, add the melted coconut oil, rice malt syrup, vanilla and water and mix
+• In a separate small bowl, add the melted coconut oil, honey or rice malt syrup, vanilla and water and mix

 • Add the wet ingredients to the dry bowl and with a large spoon mix until well combined